berge-is-bome/d2wc/README.md

 Devilspie2 Workspace Configurator.

-Created by André, with code developed in collaboration with ChatGPT and Codex.
+Created by André, code developed in collaboration with ChatGPT and Codex.

 `d2wc` is a desktop workspace and window placement configurator for Linux systems that use Devilspie2.